amartinsn/amartinsn.github.io/_drafts/building-fault-tolerant-clients-with-finagle.markdown

    retryPolicy, timer, statsReceiver)
 ```

-The example above defines a retry filter, which will retry every request that fails with `TooManyrequestsException`, and will do it for at most 3 times, including the first attempt.
+The code above defines a retry filter, which will retry every request that fails with `TooManyrequestsException`, and will do it for at most 3 times, including the first attempt.
 The `.tries` factory method uses [jittered backoffs](http://www.awsarchitectureblog.com/2015/03/backoff.html) between retries.

-Finagle also allows you to specify your own backoff strategy, in case you need more control.
+Finagle also allows you to specify your own backoff strategy, in case you need more control over the time interval between executions.

 ```scala
 val backoffs = Stream(1.second, 4.seconds, 8.seconds)
 val retryPolicy = RetryPolicy.backoff(backoffs)(retryCondition)
 ```

-First retry will occur after 1 second, then after 4 seconds if it fails again, and so on...
+#### a note on service retries

+Most common causes of service failures involves problems in the network or on the remote system, which won't be resolved right away.
+So be careful when defining backoffs strategies and try not to use immediate retries, as they are likely to fail again for the exactly same reason.

+On the other hand, using longer intervals might as well bring undesired results, specially from clients perspective.
+They will have to wait longer for service responses, risking pushing response time past timeout configuration.

+[Michael Nygard](http://www.michaelnygard.com) has an excellent [book](https://www.goodreads.com/book/show/1069827.Release_It_) on the subject where he recommends the queue-and-retry strategy for a slow retry, responding something to the user right away.
+The goal is to ensure that once the remote service is healthy again the overall system will be able to recover.

 ### Circuit Breakers